PiwnicaUwU/RPCommands/README.md

 message_sent: 'Message has been sent.'
 # Message shown when custom info is set.
 custom_info_set: 'Your custom info has been set!'
+# Message shown when the set custom info is too long.
+custom_info_too_long: 'Custom info is too long!'
 # Message shown when a command is disabled.
 command_disabled: 'This command is disabled.'
 # Dictionary of command names used in the system.